limbo-works/Limbo.MetaData/docs/open-graph/README.md

 # Open Graph

-The Open Graph of a given page is represented by the `OpenGraphProperties` class.
+The Open Graph information of a given page is represented by the `OpenGraphProperties` class.
 You can se the `OpenGraph` property on `MetaData` directly:

 ```csharp
 MetaData metaData = new MetaData {